iris-hep/iris-hep.github.io/pages/projects/treenin.md

 <img src="/assets/images/top-tagging.png" width="50%" alt="top tagging table" />

 The QCD-aware recursive neural networks devleoped as part of DIANA/HEP ([Louppe et al. 2017](https://arxiv.org/abs/1702.00748)) which leverage an analogy to natural language processing were extended to include a network-in-network.
-The TreeNiN method (in the table above), acheives excellent performance with orders of magnitude fewer parameters than the other top performing techniques.
+The TreeNiN method (in the table above), achieves excellent performance with orders of magnitude fewer parameters than the other top performing techniques.
 This pytorch implementation can be found in [this repository](https://github.com/diana-hep/TreeNiN)

 Irina Espejo, Sebastian Macaluso, and Heiko Mueller are using docker containers, yadage workflows, and [REANA](http://www.reana.io) to automate and streamline such benchmark studies.